Banks brace for capital calls as Dexia rescued

 French banks denied they needed capital, however, saying market fears were a result of the health of a few countries rather than the banks.
 "Certain states must regain the trust of investors ... a potential strengthening of European banks' capital would not be a response to this issue," the French Banking Federation said.

-But Deutsche Bank AG is fighting against any blanket recapitalisation, saying it has decent capital levels and sound profitability.
+But Deutsche Bank AG (DBKGn.DE) is fighting against any blanket recapitalization, saying it has decent capital levels and sound profitability.
 "We will try to convince the government that not every bank needs fresh capital," a senior source at the bank said.

 But another banker said there was a growing feeling many banks may be included: "The well-managed German banks and French ones should just say yes, let's all do it together."